 The new machines were named the 464 Plus and 6128 Plus – the CPC branding was dropped.

-With the PCW and early PC compatibles now established as Amstrads serious business tools, the Company now changed its focus completely to the games market with the Plus range.
 Although based around the CPC, Amstrad added a cartridge port in a bid to take on the console market with a hybrid machine capable of performing in both markets.
 Other improvements included smooth hardware scrolling, better sound and up to 16 colours could be used from a palette of 4,096.
 There were also 16 hardware sprites, each 16x16 pixels.
 The old joystick was replaced with console-style paddles.

 As with previous model releases, Amstrad tried hard to guarantee the loyalty of its existing CPC fan base by ensuring that the 464 Plus and 6128 Plus were backward compatible with the older machines.
-But there were two major let-downs – the 6128 Plus didn’t have a tape port, depriving its owners of access to cassette games and 464 Plus owners could not connect an external disk drive.
+But there were two major let-downs – the 6128 Plus didn’t have a tape port, depriving its owners of access to cassette games and 464 Plus owners could not connect an external disk drive!

 Unfortunately, it was not long before the console hit problems with development houses choosing the more popular Sega and Nintendo machines.